Thorfgin/charactercreator/README.md

 	DONE
 	20240417	CRITICAL FIX: Automatic CNAME listing for the GitHub Pages > or the site goes down
 				FIX: Add text '/per Day' to mana gained.
 			FIX: Change minimum XP to 0, so editing MAX XP on mobile is allowed.
+			FIX: Close a modal when the user clicks outside the msg.

 	20240416	FIX: Kennis van Kruiden inspirition adjusted 3 to 2 inspiration.
 				FIX: Max saved XP cap raised from 2 to 3.